pier-oliviert/observejs/README.md

 - Automatic instantiation.
 No need to wrap things in DOMContentReady anymore.
 - Events are built following the "controller:action" pattern.
-- A callback (@loaded) is called right after Ethereal has instantiated an object.
+- A callback (@loaded) is called right after JointJS has instantiated an object.
 - In *.js.erb, an event is created.
 You can set HTML to the event object.
 - To ease the process, a toHTML() method has been added to the String object (JS).
 - You need to register any class you create through the ```Joint.bind 'name', Class```.
 The name is the attribute you set in your DOM.